google/cdep/doc/authoring.md

 ## Congratulations!
 At this point you have created and published a fully functioning CDep package.

+Now would be a good time to delete the personal access token from step 15.